Infinity Laplacian equations with singular absorptions: Optimality via a radial example

+The authors would like to thank the anonymous referee for the careful and detailed reading and for your valuable suggestions and corrections.

-This paper is part of the second author's PhD thesis.
-GSS acknowledges support from CAPES-Brazil and would like to thank the Department of Mathematics at Universidade Federal do Para\'iba for the pleasant and productive period during his PhD program at that institution.
-DJA thanks the Abdus Salam International Centre for Theoretical Physics (ICTP) for great hospitality during his research visits.
-DJA and GSS are partially supported by CNPq and grant 2019/0014 Paraiba State Research Foundation (FAPESQ).
+This paper is part of the second author's Ph.D. thesis.
+GSS acknowledges support from CAPES-Brazil and would like to thank the Department of Mathematics at Universidade Federal da Para\'iba for the pleasant and productive period during his Ph.D. program at that institution.
+DJA thanks the Abdus Salam International Centre for Theoretical Physics (ICTP) for the great hospitality during his research visits.
+DJA and GSS are partially supported by CNPq and grant 2019/0014 Para\'iba State Research Foundation (FAPESQ).